4GOAT-4RUST/sync_https_server/README.md

 This web server is designed to **handle incoming requests** and send responses based on the provided **payload** and **delay**.
-This project builds a program that extracts an encoded message found in the **payload** of a request and the **delay** value.
-It then converts the payload using **256-character encoding**.
-It introduces a delay based on the request and then sends the result after the delay.

 The server can receive multiple requests and handle execution concurrently using a **thread pool of max size 8 threads**.
 Other requests are **queued** and processed when a worker becomes available.

 ### **Key Features**